pysat/pysat/README.md

 # Main Features
 * Instrument object providing an interface for downloading and analyzing a wide variety of science data sets.
-  * Uses pandas for the underlying underlying data structure;
+  * Uses pandas for the underlying data structure;
   capable of handling the many forms scientific measurements take in a consistent manner.
   * Science data pipeline tasks of identifying files, loading, cleaning, and modifying data sets are built into the instrument object.